timoschwarzer/gitlab-monitor/README.md

 ### Hosted version

-**Note: I recently changed the address from timoschwarzer.com/gitlab-monitor to gitlab-monitor.timoschwarzer.com!
-Please update your config if you still use the old address.
-Sorry for the inconvenience!**

 If you don't want to setup your own server, you can always use the latest version of GitLab Monitor I upload here: